snarrenberg/westerparse/docs/speciesrules.rst

      off-the-beat half notes are approached from opposite directions.
    * Parallel octaves related by any other interval may occur if either

-     #. the two off-the-beat half notes are ap- proached from opposite
+     #. the two off-the-beat half notes are approached from opposite
         directions, or
      #. the first off-the-beat half note is left by step.